The firm "excels at representing clients in proceedings involving the FEC" (Chambers USA 2010). Our experience in this area includes:

 - The respondent reached a conciliation agreement with the FEC over claims that the respondent participated in improper foreign national donations.

-FEC MUR Number 4624: On behalf of Coalition; United States Chamber of Commerce; National Association of Manufacturers; National Association of Wholesaler-Distributors; National Restaurant Association; and Representative John Boehner.
+FEC MUR Number 4624: On behalf of Coalition; U.S. Chamber of Commerce; National Association of Manufacturers; National Association of Wholesaler-Distributors; National Restaurant Association; and Rep. John Boehner.

-- The complaint alleged that The Coalition, a group of more than 30 trade and business associations, improperly coordinated its five million dollar advertising and direct mail effort with Republican party leaders, party campaign committees and 37 candidate campaign committees in whose districts The Coalition undertook its activities.
+- The complaint alleged that The Coalition, a group of more than 30 trade and business associations, improperly coordinated its $5 million advertising and direct mail effort with Republican party leaders, party campaign committees, and 37 candidate campaign committees in whose districts The Coalition undertook its activities.
 After investigation, the FEC took no further action and closed the file.

 FEC MUR Number 4839: On behalf of KSDK-TV.